Bucket Vacuum Cleaner for Shop and Yard Work

 A home vac is a very simple device with essentially just one part - the motor-compressor unit.

 The motor is simply held down with three pieces of rigid strapping (a holy metal strip, normally used to tie roof rafters together), on top of the original rubber gasket.
+Cover any exposed wiring with self vulcanizing tape, or hot glue, to keep you from dancing on the ceiling if you would touch it.
 Mount a round cartridge air filter (from a large truck engine or another kind of shop vac) under the motor on the inside of the lid.
-I again used some rigid strapping, washers and screws.
+I again used some rigid strapping, washers and screws and a Stonehenge like ring of dowels to keep the filter cartridge in place.
 To clean the filter when the vac doesn't want to suck any more, simply toss it high up into the air in the back garden a few times, when the neighbours are not around.

-Four little dowel sticks locates the lid on the bucket.
-You could slit open some rubber tubing for a better seal around the bucket edge, but in my prototype, the smooth MDF board simply presses against the top of the edge of the bucket and it works well enough.
+Four little dowel sticks locate the lid on the bucket.
+You could slit open some rubber/foam tubing for a better seal around the bucket edge, but in my prototype, the smooth MDF board simply pressed against the top of the edge of the PVC bucket and it worked well enough.
 If the motor can dent the bucket when the pipe is blocked with your hand, then it is sufficiently sealed.
-If it collapses the bucket, then you need to drill a little 3 to 5 mm hole somewhere!
+If it collapses the bucket, then you need to drill a little 3 to 5 mm hole somewhere to let off some steam!

 A bottom MDF board with four castor wheels, rounds out the project.

 A vacuum cleaner really works with air flow, not vacuum.
-When high speed air from the hose enters the large diameter bucket, it acts like an expansion chamber and the air flow slows down dramatically, causing any dirt to fall to the bottom.
-You can keep vacuuming up debris till the bucket is about half full.
+When high speed air from the hose enters the large diameter bucket, it acts like an expansion chamber and the air flow slows down dramatically, causing any dirt to fall to the bottom, but be sure to extend the inlet pipe to below the filter, else the dirt will clog the filter in no time.
+You can keep vacuuming up debris till the bucket is almost half full.

 There are lots of vortex voodoo videos on Yootoob about making your own shop vacuum cleaner in the most complicated way imaginable.
 This however, is for those who like to keep it simple: Just mount everything on the lid of a bucket and be done with it.
 For the ultimate lazy, almost never need emptying shop vac, you could mount the compressor on the lid of a 120 litre wheelie garbage bin, but I wanted it a little smaller!